DuPreez Strauss

 Cornelis Johannes DuPreez Strauss (born 7 June 1978) is a multi-disciplinary artist originally from South Africa.
-He has lived and worked on 4 continents and is best known as director and producer of music, TV, theatre and radio, composer, lyricist, visual artist, writer, casting director, architectural designer, orchestra conductor, TV personality and property investor.
+He has lived and worked on 5 continents and is best known as director and producer of music, TV, theatre and radio, composer, lyricist, visual artist, writer, architectural designer, orchestra conductor, TV personality and property investor.

-He ranks within the top 1% wealthiest individuals in South Africa.
+He ranks within the top 1% wealthiest individuals in South Africa, and the top 2% most intelligent people world-wide - as a member of Mensa since 2012.

 He starred as a main character in 120 episodes of the TV series SugaRushed (the real-life TV drama set inside his record label studios) and has conducted Disney's The Lion King Musical in 8 countries.
 His TV show "My Vreemde Vriende / Strangers For Friends" was nominated for a South African Film and TV Award for Best Lifestyle Show in 2021.

 Education

 Strauss was classically trained on the piano for 17 years.
 He passed cum laude the final piano examinations of both the University of South Africa and the Associated Board of the Royal Schools of Music (London, England).

+He holds 2 cum laude Bachelor of Arts Degrees from the University of the Free State and the University of Stellenbosch - in a variety of subjects from Fine Arts to History of Art, Philosophy, Psychology, Political Philosophy, Afrikaans, Dutch and German Literature and Communications.

+He learned Orchestra Conducting at the Juilliard School of Music in New York City under maestro Vincent La Selva, resident conductor at Cargenie Hall.